Bunkai9448/NHL-07_public/Update-Mods/Readme.md

 ## Full mods

-- NHL 07 with improved ai from NHL 09
+- NHL 07 with improved ai from NHL 09 (funzone.iso)
-(funzone.iso)

-- NHL 07 with improved ai from PS2 AI
+- NHL 07 with improved ai from PS2 AI (propre.iso)
-(propre.iso)

 - 2020-21 roster updates, improved textures and  NHL 09 AI (output.iso)

- - NHL07 with improved from NHL 09 AI,  along with improved jerseys and other textures (a combination of funzone and parts of output)
+- NHL07 with a combination of funzone and parts of output (funput.iso)
-(funput.iso)

-- NHL07 with  improved NHL 06 GameCube AI and NHL09 AI, along with improved jerseys, arena textures, and ice, as well as other textures (a combination of funput,NHL21wit06ai, and NHL MOD 22.iso)
+- NHL07 with a combination of funput,NHL21wit06ai, and NHL MOD 22.iso (gamefun.iso)
-(gamefun.iso)

-- NHL 21 iso with improved NHL 06 GameCube AI and NHL09 AI
+- NHL 21 iso with improved NHL 06 GameCube AI and NHL09 AI (NHL21wit06ai.iso)
-(NHL21wit06ai.iso)

- - Russian iso with improved textures and new(ish) rosters *by @RetroIGRUN *
+- Russian iso with improved textures and new(ish) rosters *by @RetroIGRUN * (NHL21 (FULL-UPD).iso)
-(NHL21 (FULL-UPD).iso) It also has English Versions With and without commentary.
+[it also has english versions]

 - Russian NHL22 iso with improved textures and 2022 rosters (NHL MOD 22.iso)

 - Modified NHL22 iso from above with improved ai (NHL22withcutomAI.iso)

- - KHL Version
-*found  by @octobump *
+- KHL Version *found by @octobump *

+-

 ## Various Roster files